 If your child has a special comforter please ensure this comes into nursery each day.

 It is our policy to provide disposable nappies, wipes and sudo cream, if you are using other nappies and do not wish to use the nurseries supplies you will need to ensure that there is always a full supply in your child’s nursery bag.

 Staff use gloves and aprons when changing nappies and the changing mat is cleaned thoroughly between each change.
-There is a wash hand basin within the nappy room with hand soap, and hands are washed between each nappy and also we have hand sanitizer’s throughout the nursery which the staff use in between each change.
+There is a wash hand basin within the nappy room with hand soap, and hands are washed between each nappy and also, we have hand sanitizer’s throughout the nursery which the staff use regularly throughout the day.

 Children suffer with teething in different ways, please ensure that you let the team know each day when you drop your child off, how they are, in particular if you think they might experience discomfort during the day due to teething.
 If necessary you could sign in some teething granules or pain relief to make them more comfortable during their day.

 If your child is unwell enough to not be able to cope with a normal nursery day, please keep them with you at home.
 If your child has an infectious disease then it is very important that you notify the nursery manager and keep your child away from nursery for the allotted time, dependant on which illness your child has.
 If your child has been prescribed medication for an illness they will need to stay away from nursery for 48 hours, the same is the case for sickness and diarrhoea.

 What happens if your child becomes ill during the nursery day?
 We will contact you and ask you to come and collect your child if they are not well enough to be at nursery, this could be because of a high temperature, maybe a rash or that they are just not well enough to be here.

 Nursery is willing to administer medicine if necessary.
 You must complete a medication form in the office each morning to authorise us to do this.
 Any medication is administered by a member of management and observed by a second member of the team.